Mitigation of quantum crosstalk in cross-resonance based qubit architectures: Crosstalk mitigation in multiqubit systems

 giving rise to $16\,\rm MHz$ and $-9\,\rm MHz$ for the positive and negative detuning conditions, respectively.
 Moreover, the control qubit and its next-near neighbors, e.g., $Q_{2}$ and $Q_{0}$ in Figs.~\ref{fig6}(a) and~\ref{fig7}(a), can be coupled via the mediator, e.g., $Q_{1}$, with the typical strength of $\sim J^{2}/\Delta$ (see also in Sec.~\ref{SecII}).
 Given these considerations, the static frequency collision due to the on-resonance coupling between neighboring control qubits can explicitly explain the presence of the spikes in gate errors and leakage at specific drive amplitudes shown in Fig.~\ref{fig6}.

 In essence, this frequency collision is caused by the always-on qubit-qubit couplings (in this sense, we call it static frequency collision).
 But the condition for the occurrence of such collision depends on the CR drive amplitude (gate length).
-This in turn allow one to avoid such collision issue by optimizing drive amplitudes (gate lengths), as suggested in Fig.~\ref{fig6}.
+This in turn allows one to avoid such collision issues by optimizing drive amplitudes (gate lengths), as suggested in Fig.~\ref{fig6}.